onflow/flow/flips/20210824-fcl-tx-payer-service.md

 }
 ```

-The user of the TPS utility would be responsible for maintaining that the accounts they specify into `TPSAccountResolver` and `TPSSigner` as configuration have a sufficient FLOW balance at all times to pay for transactions they sign for.
+The user of the TPS utility would be responsible for maintaining that the
+accounts they specify into `TPSAccountResolver` and `TPSSigner` as configuration
+have a sufficient FLOW balance at all times to pay for transactions they sign
+for.

 > To re-iterate, this is just an example implementation of what _might_ work.
-Your
-implementation may vary extensively.
+Your implementation may vary extensively.

 ### Drawbacks

-Since the TPS would be responsible for paying for transactions, it should have suffient
+Since the TPS would be responsible for paying for transactions, it should have
-security mechanisms in place to safeguard itself.
+sufficient security mechanisms in place to safeguard itself.

-Since tranaction fees can be dynamic, increasing depending on the amount of work the network
+Since transaction fees can be dynamic, increasing depending on the amount of work
-would need to perform for each transaction, the payer service should be smart enough to take
+the network would need to perform for each transaction, the payer service should
-this into consideration as needed.
+be smart enough to take this into consideration as needed.

 ### Dependencies

 The Transaction Fee Payer Service would depend on FCL.
-Should there be changes to any aspect
+Should there be changes
-of FCL that may impact the TPS, the service would have to be updated accordingly.
+to any aspect of FCL that may impact the TPS, the service would have to be
+updated accordingly.

-The Flow team communicates out all breaking changes to the community consistently and with sufficient time to make any updates.
+The Flow team communicates out all breaking changes to the community
+consistently and with sufficient time to make any updates.

 ### Engineering Impact

 This is a rather large project.
-While an MVP could be built by an engineering team, a full solution
+While an MVP could be built by an engineering
-would likely require multiple participants and skillsets.
+team, a full solution would likely require multiple participants and skillsets.

 ### Compatibility